Five girls who inspire us

 Oct 8, 2020

-October 11 is International Day of the Girl—a very special day to celebrate the unlimited potential that exists inside every single girl worldwide.
+There is unlimited potential that exists inside every single girl worldwide.

 But we know that not every girl has the same rights or opportunities.

 That's why our work focuses on women and girls as the catalysts for change in their homes and communities.
 Because we know that when a women or girl has the rights and opportunities they need and deserve, they go on to affect change for many others around.